Spirits are moving us in Sonoma County. Distilleries are popping up all over, crafting hand-blended drinkable delicacies like vodka, gin, and whiskey.

 6790 McKinley St., Sebastopol, 707-634-4793

 Of course, this is just the start of the possibilities.
 Sonoma County offers more than a dozen artisan distilleries, close to a dozen cider producers, and more than two dozen craft breweries, with more of each in the works.
-Follow the Sonoma County Beer, Cider, and Spirits Map to find even more craft beverage touring and tasting possibilities.
+Follow the Sonoma County Craft Beverage Map to find even more craft beverage touring and tasting possibilities.

 Written by Sonoma Insider Carey Sweet.